Qiskit/qiskit/CONTRIBUTING.md

 ### Test

-Once you've made a code change it is important to verify that your change does not break any exisiting tests or that any new tests that you've added also run successfully.
-Before you open a new pull request for your change you'll want to run the test suite locally.
+Once you've made a code change, it is important to verify that your change does not break any existing tests and that any new tests that you've added also run successfully.
+Before you open a new pull request for your change, you'll want to run the test suite locally.

-The easiest way to run the test suite is to use tox.
+The easiest way to run the test suite is to use [**tox**](https://tox.readthedocs.io/en/latest/#).
 You can install tox with pip: `pip install -U tox`.
 Tox provides several advantages, but the biggest one is that it builds an isolated virtualenv for running tests.
 This means it does not pollute your system python when running.
 Additionally, the